 Private Limited Company

-LLP prevailed by the Limited Liability Partnership Act, 2008 and various prescribed rules.
+Limited Liability Partnership Act, 2008

-Turnover is Rs.40 lacs or more or contribution is Rs.25 lacs or more.
+When the turnover is Rs.40 lacs or more or contribution is Rs.25 lacs or more.

 A Private Limited Company needs to audit its account as per the provisions given under the Companies Act, 2013.

 In case of LLP ownership can be transferred.

 In case of private company ownership can be transferred by way of share transfer only.

 Minimum- 2 partners